Fijian language

 Fijian (Na vosa vaka-Viti) is an Austronesian language of the Malayo-Polynesian family spoken by some 350,000–450,000 ethnic Fijians as a native language.
-In the 2013 Constitution, Fijian (referred to as iTaukei) is an official language of Fiji, along with English and Fiji Hindi and there is discussion about establishing it as the "national language".
+In the 2013 constitution, Fijian (referred to as iTaukei) is a national language of Fiji, along with English and Hindi.
 Fijian is a VOS language.

 Standard Fijian is based on the Bau dialect, which is an East Fijian language.

 A pidginized form is used by many Indo-Fijians and Chinese on the islands, while Pidgin Hindustani is used by many rural ethnic Fijians and Chinese in areas dominated by Indo-Fijians.

 History

 History of the language

 The Fijian language was introduced to Fiji c.
 3500 years ago by the islands' first settlers.
 For millennia, it was the only spoken language in Fiji.
 In 1835, Methodist missionaries from Australia worked in Fiji to develop a written form of the language.
 By 1840, they had already developed a writing system, and had published various books on the different dialects of the language.
 After the independence of Fiji in 1970, Fijian has been used in radio, television, books, and periodicals, and has been taught in schools.